Product Pricing Calculator

 Why Product Pricing Is More Than Just Markup

-The better product price is based on the full cost of selling the product.
+A more accurate selling price is based on the full cost of selling the product.
 You need to know how much the item costs, how much it costs to prepare and deliver it, how much the business spends each month, and what percentage of the sale goes to platforms, taxes, or payment processors.
 This calculator adds those parts together and then recommends a selling price.

 Start with exact product costs